Temoffy/VanillaBean/DEVELOPER-README.md

 9. Run `CurseForge to Packwiz-Modrinth.py`
    * If needed, change the Minecraft version or variables in the script
 10. Drag the exported CurseForge ZIP to the console window and hit enter - Packwiz changes will be made and Modrinth ZIP will be exported
-11. Publish manually to GitHub, CurseForge, Modrinth
+11. Publish manually to GitHub, CurseForge, Modrinth THIS IS OUTDATED!!
+USE GITHUB WORKFLOWS AND RELEASES TO BUILD AND DISTRIBUTE!!
 12. Announce on modpack's Discord, Fabric's Discord